influxdata/docs-v2/content/v2.0/query-data/flux/calculate-percentages.md

 | 2020-01-01T00:00:50Z | gpu          | 4402341478 | 8589934592 |

 ### Map new values
-With fields pivoted into columns, each row contains the values necessary to calculate a percentage.
+Each row now contains the values necessary to calculate a percentage.
 Use `map()` to re-map values in each row.
 Divide `mem_used` by `mem_total` and multiply by 100 to return the percentage.